Nocturnal Orthotics and Occlusal Guards

-So your dentist says you need a Night Guard…What does this mean and what should you do now?
+So Drs.
+Barbara and Katie Bell say you need a Nocturnal Orthotic…What does this mean and what should you do now?

-The primary reason for your dentist to recommend you get a professionally made night guard or occlusal guard is Occlusal Disease.
+The primary reason we at Barbara Bell DDS, PA recommend you get a professionally made nocturnal orthotic or occlusal guard is Occlusal Disease.

 What is Occlusal Disease?

 - Teeth that are sensitive to heat or cold

 - Grinding or clenching of the teeth (bruxism)